 Where to See the Most Beautiful Fall Foliage in the Mid-Atlantic

-VirginiaStretching 105 miles across Shenandoah National Park, Skyline Drive offers 75 overlooks, picnic areas and trails, best enjoyed during peak foliage from late sept to mid-November.
+Stretching 105 miles across Shenandoah National Park, Skyline Drive offers 75 overlooks, picnic areas, and trails, where peak foliage runs through mid-November.
 If you’re making a day trip of it, pick one of the 30-mile stretches, such as Front Royal to Thornton Gap, where you can stop at the Dickey Ridge Visitor Center, or Thornton Gap to Swift Run Gap, which offers the highest elevation lookout points.
 Hiking enthusiasts can head to Mary’s Rock for 360-degree views or enjoy a more leisurely lookout by driving to Pinnacles Overlook, perched at 3,320 feet.
-The area is bursting with wineries, such as Little Washington Winery and Quievremont Vineyard and Winery, where you can enjoy the views while nibbling on cheese and sipping wine.
-Just follow their social distancing and mask guidelines.
+The area is bursting with wineries, such as Little Washington Winery and Quievremont Vineyard and Winery, where you can enjoy the views while sipping cheese and wine.

-MarylandCovering 1,800 acres, Garrett County’s Deep Creek Lake State Park affords a variety of ways to take in the autumn colors, whether it’s on foot, car or boat.
+Covering 1,800 acres, Garrett County’s Deep Creek Lake State Park affords a variety of ways to take in the autumn colors, whether it’s by foot, car, or boat.
 Hike or bike in one of its many trails, which range from easy strolls to steep treks that traverse several miles.
-Several companies offer pontoon and power boat rentals at the lake’s six marinas so you can enjoy the brilliant colors from the water.
-Begin your scenic tour through the fallen leaves on the area’s main highway, U.S. Route 219, to the McHenry overlook for a view of the area’s hills.
+Several companies offer pontoon and powerboat rentals at the lake’s six marinas so you can enjoy the brilliant colors from the water.
+Begin your scenic tour through the fallen leaves on the area’s main highway, US Route 219, to the McHenry overlook for a view of the area’s hills.
 After taking in all the beautiful sights, take a quick detour to Accident where you can pick up premier goat cheese and other picnic essentials at Firefly Farms Market.

-PennsylvaniaDubbed the Grand Canyon of Pennsylvania, the 47-mile Pine Creek Gorge in Wellsboro slices 165,000 acres of the Tioga State Forest in North Central Pennsylvania where foliage peaks early October.
+Dubbed the Grand Canyon of Pennsylvania, the 47-mile Pine Creek Gorge in Wellsboro slices 165,000 acres of the Tioga State Forest in North Central Pennsylvania.
 Hike one of the overlook trails at Leonard Harrison State Park or Colton Point State Park, which take visitors from the panoramic vistas on top to the canyon floor.
 The more adventurous can bike the 62-mile Pine Creek Rail Trail, which runs along the canyon and connects small towns.
 Stay overnight in a rustic lodge or historic B&B in downtown Wellsboro.

-West VirginiaHarpers Ferry boasts dramatic scenery that shines brightest in the fall, thanks to its location at the confluence of the Shenandoah and Potomac rivers, with the Blue Ridge Mountains as the backdrop.
-Head to one of the scenic overlooks in town.
-Head to the Point for a view of the rivers and railway bridges or make the 15-minute hike from lower town to the natural rock formation, Jefferson Rock.
-More adventurous hikers can make the arduous but rewarding four-hour round-trip trek to the Maryland Heights Trail, whose overlook provides a bird’s eye view of the town, rivers and mountains.
-Keep in mind that public restrooms and some attractions are closed due to COVID-19.
+Harpers Ferry boasts dramatic scenery that shines brightest in the fall, thanks to its location at the confluence of the Shenandoah and Potomac rivers with the Blue Ridge Mountains as the backdrop.
+Head to one of the scenic overlooks in town, including the Point for a view of the rivers and railway bridges or the 15-minute hike from lower town to the natural rock formation, Jefferson Rock.
+More adventurous hikers can make the arduous but rewarding four-hour round-trip trek to the Maryland Heights Trail, whose overlook provides a bird’s eye view of the town, rivers, and mountains.
 Stay overnight in one of the luxurious 19 rooms and suites at the reopened Hillbrook Inn and have dinner at Redbook Restaurant to top off your trip.